EMEDAT/biotech-landing/README.md

 Round 1 submission for the Creative Frontend Developer role.

 I built a full landing page for a fictional clinical-stage biotech company called NexaGenesis Biosciences.
-The brief said biotech — so I went deep: real-sounding science, real pipeline programs, real clinical trial IDs, FDA designations, the whole thing.
+The brief said biotech, so I went deep: real-sounding science, real pipeline programs, real clinical trial IDs, FDA designations, the whole thing.
 I didn't want it to look like someone dropped a Framer template and called it a day.

 ---